-- 1. Student withdrew from one or more enrolled nursing courses in same semester. - 2.
-Student received a failure in one or more enrolled nursing courses within the same semester. - 3.
-Student was administratively withdrawn from a nursing major - Student required a withdrawal with approved documented medical circumstances - Student required a military deployment withdrawal ROTC student requiring withdrawal for Active Camp. - a.
-It is important to note that students who are required to withdraw due to military deployment or Active ROTC Camp will not be penalized when re-entering the program.
+- Student withdrew from one or more enrolled nursing courses in same semester. - 2.
+Student receives a failure in one or more enrolled nursing course within the same semester. - Student has been administratively withdrawn from a nursing major course. - 4.
+Student required a medical withdrawal. - Student required a military deployment withdrawal ROTC student requiring withdrawal for Active Camp. - a.
+It is important to note that students who are required to withdraw due to military deployment or Active ROTC Camp will not be penalized when re-entering into the program.
 Although they will still need to follow the re-entry process and established deadlines, their re-entry application will not count as one of their two maximum application attempts and their actual re-entry into the program will not count as their one allowed re-entry